AlgorithmsAcademy/AlgoHub/docs/CONTRIBUTING.md

 pip install -r requirements.txt
 ```

 Every algorithm implementation should have a dedicated **issue**.
 This issue should be build with the **Implement Algorithm** issue form.
 If no issue exist for the specific algorithm to be implemented create one.

-Every file inside the new repository should follow the file structure inside [File Structure](#📁-File-Structure) section.
+Every file inside the new repository and the **test file** should follow the file structure inside [File Structure](#📁-file-structure) section.

+All algorithm should be accompanied with a **README.md** file.
+This file should follow the template in the [Algorithm README.md](#algorithm-readme) section.

+Every algorithm should be tested using [pytest](https://docs.pytest.org/en/stable/).

+## 🐛 Bug Report

+To report a bug, simply create a new issue using the **Bug Report** form and fill out all sections.
+The form is straightforward, but if you’d like a bit more guidance, follow the steps below. 👇

+### 📝 Steps to Report a Bug

+1. **Enter a clear, short title**
+   Use a short, clear title that describes the issue.

+   > Example: `Crash when clicking the login button`

+2. **Choose how serious the issue is (severity):**

+- 🔥 Blocker – Completely breaks core functionality
+- 🛑 Major – Important features aren’t working
+- ⚠️ Minor – Small issues or annoyances
+- ❓ Not sure – You’re unsure how bad it is

+3. **In the Steps to Reproduce & What Happens section:**

+- List step-by-step instructions to trigger the bug
+- Describe what actually happens

+4. **Describe what you expected to happen(Expected Behavior):**
+   In the Expected Behavior section, explain what you thought would happen instead.

+5. **Create the issue:**
+   Once you create the issue, our system will automatically format the title.
+   This formatting takes about 4 seconds.

 ## 📁 File Structure